JohnL3/milestone-project-five/README.md

 I have supplied a user with staff credentials for visiting pages an ordinary user cannot.
 This user can be used to see the form for creating a blog post and the form for editing a blog post.
-They cannot Though, create or edit a post.
+They cannot though, create or edit a post.

 ## UX